 Social targeting and acquisition

 Essentially, The Economist ensures that its targeted readers get into the habit of reading the magazine to get a wide range of information.
-This promotes loyalty, and it gently persuades them that they need to pay for more.
+This promotes loyalty, and it gently persuades them that they need to pay more.
 While much of the low-hanging fruit has already likely been picked, we believe an ongoing social media strategy to keep this form of digital publishing going is key to The Economist’s success.

 What do you think of this approach to targeting and acquiring new readership?